Stacey-bee/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-file 3-paths has script that counts the number of directories in the PATH file 4-global_variables has script that lists environment variables file 5-local_variables has script that lists all local variables and environment variables, and functions
+file 3-paths has script that counts the number of directories in the PATH file 4-global_variables has script that lists environment variables file 5-local_variables has script that lists all local variables and environment variables, and functions file 6-create_local_variable has script that creates a new local variable